zannloo/tp/docs/DeveloperGuide.md

 trying to edit a directory that does not exist.
 In both cases, the error message given is `Path does not exist in ProfBook.`.
 In this example, we could have mention that you are unable to edit the root directory for the prior and that the Path does not lead to a student/group for the latter.
-This is just one example, we plan to revamp our error message to be more descriptive and user-friendly
+This is just one example, we plan to revamp our error message to be more descriptive and user-friendly.

+### Include tutorial slot

+Currently, our hierarchy only extends to `Group`.
+To serve our target users better, we plan to add a new level, `TutorialSlot` to ProfBook.
+This would allow our target users to juggle not only groups but also tutorial slots.
+Implementing this is rather easy as `TutorialSlot` would in theory be almost identical to the implementation of `Group`, all `TutorialSlot` have to do is just extend from `ChildrenAndTaskListManager`.

 --------------------------------------------------------------------------------------------------------------------